Luxembourg/Germany/France

 Evening:

-This evening, join your Group Leaders in the salon for an informative session on safety and road rules.
+We’ll join our Group Leaders in the salon for an informative session on safety and road rules.

 Activity Note

-Biking distance is 24 miles on flat-to-rolling terrain, primarily on dedicated paved bicycle paths.
-Walking or standing for approximately 1 hour
+Getting on/off a bicycle; riding 24 miles, approximately 2.5 hours, on flat-to-rolling terrain, primarily on dedicated paved bicycle paths.
+Walking or standing for approximately 1 hour.

 Breakfast: